-NOTE: The best information on reducing surface flows in a slope is provided by the basal cross-section of the plants.
+NOTE: The best information on reducing surface flows in a slope is provided by the basal crosssection of the plants.
 However, this is not easy to measure.
-The best indicator we were able to find is an estimate of the cover from a person's height.
-Generally, if less than 25% of the ground is visible at 5-6 ft, then there will be a fairly high stem density and basal cross section to trap sediments and reduce flows.
+The best indicator we were able to find is an estimate of the cover when viewed from a person's height.
+Generally, if less than 25% of the ground is visible through the vegetation when viewed from 5-6 ft high on site, then there will be a fairly high stem density and basal cross section to trap sediments and reduce flows.